Read This First

 Prompt 3: Comment on the perceived or actual value of a clear distinction between life and non-life in the context of science or the philosophy of science.

-The Value of a Clear Distinction Between Life and Non-Life is where the argument earns or loses its force.
+The Value of a Clear Distinction Between Life and Non-Life matters only if it survives the strongest pressure against it.

-The section turns on The Value of a Clear Distinction Between Life and Non-Life, Practical Implications, and Theoretical Implications.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Value of a Clear Distinction Between Life and Non-Life, Practical Implications, and Theoretical Implications in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep The Value of a Clear Distinction Between Life and Non-Life distinct from Practical Implications.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Value of a Clear Distinction Between Life and Non-Life distinct from Practical Implications.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Identifying viruses as non-living entities helps researchers develop antiviral drugs that target viral replication mechanisms without harming host cells.